 - Leave an entry light on in your apartment or house.
 It will help you feel more comfortable coming home if it is dark and notice is anything is wrong.

 - Have your keys out and ready for use when approaching your building or car.

 Protecting Your Personal Information

 - Do not give your name, telephone number, home address or e-mail address to someone whom you do not know well.
 Ask the person for a contact number if you are interested in meeting again.

-- Never give out your personal information, credit card number or Social Security on a telephone call you did not initiate.
+- Never give out your personal information, credit card number, or Social Security Number on a telephone call you did not initiate.

-- Do not use your full name on your answering machine.
+- Do not use your full name on your voice machine.

 - Never give out your personal information, credit card number or Social Security number by email.
 There are many email scams that ask for different parts of your identification in order to steal from you.
 Many of these emails may look legitimate.
 If you receive emails from financial institutions (from example, your bank), DO NOT REPLY or use the links provided, but always contact these institutions directly.